jessgordon/crosswordle/README.md

-# Getting Started with Create React App
+# Crosswordle

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React frontend and python backend.

 ## Quickstart